siteorigin/docs/widgets-bundle/form-building/presets.md

 ### Dynamic State Handler

 The preset field is able to work in combination with the [State Emitters](state-emitters.md).
-Due to complicated nature of manging state_handlers when there's a number of presets present, we've created a utility method for widgets called `dynamic_preset_state_handler`.
+Due to complicated nature of manging state_handlers when there's a number of presets present, we've created a utility method for `SiteOrigin_Widget` called `dynamic_preset_state_handler`.
 This method allows you to automatically add `state_handlers` based on the data in your presets.
 This method has three required parameters:

 - state_name: `string` The name of the state.
 This is set when creating the `state_emitter`.
 - preset_data: `array` An array containing your preset data.